Heliostat.

 Scope hammer: ~ and cut.

 Prefix a scope's title with ~ when it's a nice-to-have.
 It still shows up and gets worked on — but when the calendar runs out, nice-to-haves are first to cut.
-Cut manually anytime; the hill chart keeps the trace, and the cut scope comes back as a fresh pitch with problem and solution prepopulated so nothing's lost.
+Cut manually anytime; the hill chart keeps the trace, and the cut scope comes back as a fresh raw pitch with the pitch fields copied over so nothing's lost.

 Scopes in this cycle